ssMaritime

 Author’s private collection

 On November 14, 1946, she departed New York for her maiden Trans-Atlantic crossing as a passenger liner with 972 passengers on board.
-She called at Cobh, Southampton and Le Harve, a service she continued until October 1951 when Bremen was included as an occasional port of call.
+She called at Cobh, Southampton and Le Havre, a service she continued until October 1951 when Bremen was included as an occasional port of call.
 She was the company’s flagship until July 1952, when the great 44,893-ton SS United States entered service.
 Together they operated the Atlantic for the next 12 years.

 America seen at Southampton